-Kuih Tako, the traditional kuih found in Malaysia and also Thailand.
-Made out of two coloured layers, it is a big favourite during the month of Ramadan.
-Although both layers of kuih tako is made out of mung bean flour, each layer has its individual taste.
-The first layer of kuih tako is sweet, green in colour and has chunks of Chinese turnip.
-The top layer is white in colour as it has coconut milk.
-Hence, the savoury taste.
+Kuih Tako is a traditional kuih found in Malaysia and also Thailand.
+Made up of two coloured layers, it is a big favourite during the month of Ramadan.
+Although both layers of kuih tako is made of mung bean flour, each layer has its individual taste.
+The bottom layer of kuih tako is sweet, green in colour and has chunks of Chinese turnip.
+The top layer is white and savoury as it consists of coconut milk.

 As it is not common to find Chinese turnip in Europe, I used water chestnuts instead.

-Cook the mung bean flour at medium to low heat so that it does not burn but should be thick enough to be placed into the folded pandan leaves baskets.
+Cook the mung bean flour at low to medium heat so that it does not burn.
+Ensure that it should be thick enough to be placed into the folded pandan leaves baskets.

-Traditionally, kuih tako uses mung bean flour which is also sold as hoewkwee flour.
-Instead of using mung bean flour, corn starch or corn flour can also be used.
-If mung bean flour or corn flour is replaced with rice flour, then it will not be kuih tako but kuih pelita.
-Kuih pelita looks very similar to kuih tako.
-However, it uses rice flour and is wrapped in banana leaves.
+Traditionally, kuih tako uses mung bean flour which is also sold as 'hoen kwe' flour.
+Mung bean flour can be substituted with corn starch or corn flour.
+If either of these flours are replaced by rice flour, then it will not be kuih tako but 'kuih pelita'.
+Both of these kuih look very similar indeed.
+However, kuih pelita uses rice flour and is wrapped with banana leaves instead.

-Fresh or frozen pandan leaves is needed to make the basket to hold kuih tako.
-If you are unable to find it, simply use a bowl or any other container to hold the dessert.
+Fresh or frozen pandan leaves is needed to make the baskets to hold kuih tako.
+If you are unable to find them, simply use a bowl or any container to hold the dessert.

 Kuih Tako is also known as: Kuih Tako Pandan

-Cut the tip of the pandan leaf, where it is too thin in width.
-Measure up to 3 cm and cut halfway through the leaf.
-Repeat 4 to 5 times along the pandan leaf.
-Use a stapler or toothpick to secure the leaves and turn the box over to ensure that each leaf is overlapping each other.
+Cut the sharp tip of the pandan leaf.
+Measure 3 cm and cut halfway through the leaf.
+Make similar cuts 4 to 5 times throughout the pandan leaf.
+Use a toothpick to secure the leaves.
+Ensure that the leaves are overlapping each other.
 If there is a gap in the box, cover it with a small piece of pandan leaf.

-Blend 3 pieces of pandan leaves to obtain pandan extract.
+Blend 3 pieces of pandan leaves to obtain the pandan extract.
 Add water to ease the blending process.
-Strain pandan extract to rid of impurities.
+Strain pandan extract to get rid of impurities.

 Add chopped turnips/water chestnuts into pandan leaf baskets.

-Add pandan extract, sugar and mung bean flour to cook over low to medium heat until it thickens.
-Fill the pandan leaves baskets halfway with the thickened mixture.
+Add pandan extract, sugar and mung bean flour.
+Cook over low to medium heat until it thickens.
+Fill half of the pandan leaves baskets with the thickened mixture.

 Cook coconut milk, salt and mung bean flour over medium heat until it thickens.
 Fill the baskets to the brim with the thickened mixture.
 Chill kuih tako in the refrigerator before serving.